 Table 3 further probes the robustness of the results on loss rates.
 The first row repeats the main specification in Table 2 (column 1) but includes liquidations in all years (1997 to 2012) instead of liquidations between 2003 and 2012.
 The next row includes liquidations between 2004 and 2012.
+The effect is slightly larger including all years because liquidations in the late 1990's (before the downturn) have low loss rates.
+Additionally, Table A3 presents evidence that the estimates are relatively stable with coarse versus fine time controls, such as quarter or year of liquidation fixed effects or monthly time trends (Altonji, Elder, and Taber, 2005).

 Row 3 repeats the main specification, restricting the sample to loans matched using propensity scores.
-Row 4 aggregates the loan level data to the special servicer-month level to address concerns of over-rejection (Bertrand, Duflo, and Mullainathan, 2004; Donald and Lang,
+Row 4 aggregates the loan level data to the special servicer-month level to address concerns of over-rejection (Bertrand, Duflo, and Mullainathan, 2004; Donald and Lang, 2007; Cameron, Gelbach, and Miller, 2008).
+The specification is analogous to that of the main loan-level estimation.
+I include month fixed effects, special servicer fixed effects and report robust standard errors in the parentheses.
+Finally, the last three rows repeat the main specification but use the event dates for Berkadia, C-III, and CW Capital as placebo dates respectively.